-You’ll need at least an advanced scuba diving certificate to dive with thresher shark though, as the dive site sits at around 25-30 metres.
+You'll need at least an advanced scuba diving certificate to dive with thresher sharks though, as the dive site sits at around 25-30 meters.
 Every single dive shop on the island offer thresher shark dives, so do the loop and take your pick.

 Below is a quick video that I captured on my old GoPro back during my first visit to Cebu Island in 2017.

 Osmeña Peak is the highest point on Cebu Island at 1013 meters above sea level.

 This spot is a popular place to visit for hikers because of the incredible mountain views it offers.
 From the top, you'll witness an expansive vista of jagged hills sloping down to the ocean.
 The viewpoint at Osmena Peak is similar to the Chocolate Hills on Bohol.

 If you're interested in adding Osmeña Peak to your Cebu Island travel itinerary, then you should know that this hike isn't actually as demanding as it first seems.
 That's because you'll likely take a motorbike (or Habal Habal) nearly all the way to the summit.
 From there it's just a 25-minute walk to the peak.

 You can also book an Osmena Peak and Kawasan Falls combined trip on Get Your Guide which is quite popular as it combines two of the best things to do on Cebu Island in one full day of adventure.

 13. Explore Cebu City

 Chances are, if you're heading to Cebu you'll pass through Cebu City.
 This is the capital city and one of the largest in the region.